Graylog2/documentation/pages/integrations/output_framework/output_google_bigquery.rst

 3) Select ``JSON`` as the key type
 4) Click on the ``CREATE`` button
 5) Save the generated JSON file
 6) Copy the downloaded JSON credentials file to your Graylog host(s).
+The credentials file should be stored in the same location on each host.
 We strongly recommend that you take appropriate steps to protect the credentials file (e.g. assigning ownership of the file to the account which runs your Graylog server and setting file permissions to 400).